MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Implement_Security_and_Compliance_in_an_Azure_DevOps_pipeline.md

 ## Lab overview

-In this lab, you will use **WhiteSource Bolt with Azure DevOps** to automatically detect vulnerable open source components, outdated libraries, and license compliance issues in your code.
-You will leverage WebGoat, an intentionally insecure web application, maintained by OWASP designed to illustrate common web application security issues.
+In this lab, you'll use **WhiteSource Bolt with Azure DevOps** to automatically detect vulnerable open source components, outdated libraries, and license compliance issues in your code.
+You'll use WebGoat, an intentionally insecure web application maintained by OWASP designed to illustrate common web application security issues.

 [WhiteSource](https://www.whitesourcesoftware.com/) is the leader in continuous open source software security and compliance management.
 WhiteSource integrates into your build process, irrespective of your programming languages, build tools, or development environments.
-It works automatically, continuously, and silently in the background, checking the security, licensing, and quality of your open source components against WhiteSource constantly-updated definitive database of open source repositories.
+It works automatically, continuously, and silently in the background, checking your open source components' security, licensing, and quality against WhiteSource constantly updated definitive database of open source repositories.

-WhiteSource provides WhiteSource Bolt, a lightweight open source security and management solution developed specifically for integration with Azure DevOps and Azure DevOps Server.
-Note that WhiteSource Bolt works per project and does not offer real-time alert capabilities, which requires **Full platform**, generally recommended for larger development teams that want to automate their open source management throughout the entire software development lifecycle (from the repositories to post-deployment stages) and across all projects and products.
+WhiteSource provides WhiteSource Bolt, a lightweight open source security and management solution developed specifically for integrating Azure DevOps.

+> **Note**: WhiteSource Bolt works per project and doesn't offer real-time alert capabilities, which requires a **Full platform**.

+WhiteSource Bolt generally is recommended for larger development teams that want to automate their open source management throughout the entire software development lifecycle (from the repositories to post-deployment stages) and across all projects and products.

 Azure DevOps integration with WhiteSource Bolt will enable you to: